Patron: His Royal Highness The Prince of Wales

 On the way to altitude

 As you would imagine, you can go from a CSBI rating to a CSI course, an AFBI rating to an AFFI course, and a TBI rating to a TI course.
 As an added quirk, you can also go on an AFFI course as a CSBI or CSI (ie, not necessarily an AFFBI), and on a TI course from any previous instructional rating, provided you meet the jump number and freefall time requirements.
 These are 800 jumps and eight hours for tandem, and 1000 jumps and ten hours for AFF.
 You also need an BPA C Licence to become a static line or tandem instructor, a D Licence for AFF, and a packing certificate and two years in the sport for all three ratings.
-If you will be talking down students rather than strapping them to the front of you, you will also need to learn how to use a radio correctly, plus take a test to gain an aeronautical radio licence from the Civil Aviation Authority.
+If you will be talking down students rather than strapping them to the front of you, you will also need to learn how to use a radio correctly, plus take a test to gain a parachuting radio operators certificate of competence from the Civil Aviation Authority.
 AFFI candidates must also hold a BPA Canopy Handling Coach qualification, and this is a useful step for CSIs too.